ADULTS AT FIRST CHRISTIAN CHURCH

 Bowling Green, Kentucky, has two EfM classes.
 One is at Christ Church Episcopal and the other is at First Christian Church (Disciples of Christ).
 At First Christian Church, the Fall semester begins the last of August and continues through April.
 Our EfM mentor is James McLean.
 For more information contact Martha Carson.

-The College Ministry group is open to anyone “college age” and meets each Wednesday at 7:15pm in the parlor.
-The group is treated to a homecooked meal, and enjoys both structured discussion and activities, as well as space to just breathe, relax and hang out.
+The College Ministry group is open to anyone “college age” and meets each Wednesday at 6:30pm.
+The group enjoys both structured discussion and activities, as well as space to just breathe, relax and hang out.
 College Ministry is “an inclusive space to explore your faith.”

 In the fall of 2013 several women of the church decided to start a “Bunco” group and meet monthly in one another’s homes.
 We quickly learned that much more than Bunco was desired when we never actually played a game and instead ended up talking the entire time.